 The aim of the course is to explore what it means to follow Jesus in a complex and divided world.
-Difference equips you to cross divides, navigate disagreement and pursue a just and flourishing world.
+Difference equips you to cross divides, navigate disagreement and pursue a flourishing world where wrongs are made right.

 difference.rln.global